Fair Oaks Wrongful Death Lawyer

 - Defective products and prescription medications

-When you file a wrongful death claim, you seek financial restitution for the emotional trauma and financial strain associated with losing your loved one.
+When you file a wrongful death claim, you seek financial restitution for the emotional trauma and financial strain of losing your loved one.
 This means the economic and non-economic damages that are potentially recoverable through a wrongful death claim include:

 - Burial expenses